That Marketing Buddy

 Pricing Comparison

 The pricing difference between these platforms is substantial, with Leadpages being significantly more affordable.
+For the full plan-by-plan breakdown with annual discounts, see my Instapage Pricing and Leadpages Pricing guides.

 Plan / TierInstapageLeadpagesNotes